StinkyMilo/IMGD4099/README.md

 ## Assignment 1

 You can find the video [here](https://youtu.be/MR4XaC_MEC8).
-The code is located in [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment1/wgslcode.txt), and the intent paragraphs are [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment1/aesthetic-intent.md).
+The code is located in [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment1/wgslcode.txt), and the intent paragraphs and feedback are [here](https://github.com/StinkyMilo/IMGD4099/blob/main/Assignment1/aesthetic-intent.md).

 ### Functions used